dzmitryk-dev/cv/cv.md

 ## Work Experience

-### EPAM Systems (2015 - Present)

-Roles:

-- Lead Android Engineer (2021–Present)
+### Lead Android Engineer @ EPAM Systems
+*2021 - Present*

 - Acted as Key Developer on a large healthcare application, focusing on secure user authentication: migrated to an external provider (Auth0), implemented biometric login, and integrated Android Credential Manager.
 - Led a team of 3 Android engineers on a fintech project, migrating existing monolithic applications into modular, reusable components to support multiple markets and improve maintainability.
 - Managed a cross-functional squad (up to 6 engineers) on a telecom application, improving build processes and coordinating feature delivery for enterprise clients.

-- Senior Software Engineer (2017-2021)
+### Senior Software Engineer @ EPAM Systems
+*2017 - 2021*

 - Key Developer on a telecom application, contributing to system architecture and build infrastructure improvements.
 Supported modularization efforts and enhanced CI/CD pipelines to accelerate delivery.

-- Software Engineer (2015-2017)
+### Software Engineer @ EPAM Systems
+*2015 - 2017*

 - Key Developer on a communication platform, responsible for delivering new features, maintaining the existing codebase, and improving overall system stability.

-### Cactus Soft (2013 - 2014)
+### Software Engineer @ Cactus Soft

-Roles:

-- Software Engineer (2013-2014)
+*2013 - 2014*

 - Contributed to the development of a mobile application for a leading online marketplace, implementing new functionality and maintaining the Android client.

-### iTechArch (2011-2013)

-Roles:

-- Junior Software Engineer (2011-2013)
+### Junior Software Engineer @ iTechArch
+*2011 - 2013*

 - Developed Android applications for interactive location-based tours and games, delivering branded features and supporting existing functionality for both consumer and enterprise use.

 ## Education

-- **BELARUSIAN STATE UNIVERSITY OF INFORMATICS AND RADIOELECTRONICS**, Minsk
+### Master of Computer Science

-  - ***Specialist*** · Computer systems and networks · (2007 - 2012)
+*Belarusian State University of Informatics and Radioelectronics, Computer systems and networks, 2012 - 2014*

+### Specialist
-  - ***Master of Computer Science***  · Computer systems and networks · (2012 - 2014)
+*Belarusian State University of Informatics and Radioelectronics, Computer systems and networks, 2007 - 2012*

 ## Languages